spgennard/vscode_cobol/README.md

 ## What platform can it be used on?

-Everywhere Visual Studio Code works.. aka Windows, Linux and Mac OSX.
+Everywhere Visual Studio Code works... aka Windows, Linux and Mac OSX.

 ## Code colorization for COBOL, PL/I and JCL: